 Oregon's moratorium on nuclear power is an obsolete law that most of the state's current population didn't vote for.
 Our state's population has nearly doubled since 1980-growing from 2.6 million to 4.2 million-and a large percentage of us weren't even born yet, myself included.
-It's unethical to deprive us of the best chance we have at getting our own reliable, clean, and affordable energy.
-Spent fuel and low-level radioactive waste are not burdens we should pass off to an unreliable federal government.
+Furthermore, spent fuel and low-level radioactive waste are not burdens we should pass off to an unreliable federal government.
 Nor are they reasons to not use nuclear power.
 They're scientific opportunities for us as a state to lead the way toward durable waste management solutions.

-What I find interesting about a lot of the written testimony opposing HB 2410 and HB 2038 are the erroneous conjectures that nuclear reactors don't already exist in Oregon.
+What I find interesting about written testimony opposing these senate bills are the erroneous conjectures that nuclear reactors don't already exist in Oregon.
 Those opposing nuclear power don't know that Reed College and Oregon State University have active nuclear reactors for research.
-This ignorance reveals the amount of education we must do to combat misinformation and build trust.
+This ignorance reveals the amount of education required to combat misinformation and build trust.
 I recognize you may feel pressure to maintain the moratorium's status quo since that's much easier than to educate skeptics (I get it; I work in marketing!).
-But I implore you to do what's right for our state's future.
-The right thing is to pass HB 2410 and HB 2038.
+But I implore you to do what's right for our state's future and either allow Oregonians another vote or end the moratorium from within the legislature.